xuiki/CTF-HTB-Writeups/2109-SickOS_VulnHub_Writeup.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 15.92 seconds
 ```
 # 2. Proxy
+- FoxyProxy is a Firefox extension which automatically switches an internet connection across one or more proxy servers based on URL patterns; put simply, FoxyProxy automates the manual process of editing Firefox's Connection Settings dialog.
+Let’s use the extension to connect to the Squid http proxy by entering in the box’s IP address and Port 3128.
+We are able to connect to the proxy server without any type of authentication.
+Then we’re able to access the running web service, which is just a blank page with text.